Generic Name: bismuth subsalicylate (BIZ muth sub sa LISS i late)

 Drink plenty of liquids while you are taking Pepto-Bismol.

 Do not take more than 8 doses in one day (24 hours).

-This medication can also cause unusual results with certain medical tests, thyroid scans, or stomach x-rays.
-Tell any doctor who treats you that you have recently taken Pepto-Bismol.
+This medicine can affect the results of certain medical tests.
+Tell any doctor who treats you that you are using Pepto-Bismol.